boilingrip/boiling-api/README.md

 - Pre-everything
 - No tracker integration yet
-- Nothing is being cached yet
+- Almost nothing is being cached yet
-- All errors are just spilled to the user - need distinct error types at some point
+- Some errors are just spilled to the user
 - Database layer basics somewhat fleshed out, proof-of-concept shows that unit-testing the DB layer works, is not too much work and is useful
 - API layer draft.
 End-to-end testing of API methods is a little cumbersome but works
-- API has no concept of rights, everyone can do everything for now
+- API permissions draft.
+They work, but are a bit clumsy, needs fine-tuning
-- Need a class/rights/permissions/... system
+- There's no classes, only permissions for certain endpoints/methods and certain parameter overrides.
+Might need to change at some point

 ## Ideas